moonline/UW.Olivos-Roche/Paper.rst

      - $31.5
      - U$S 0.70

 The median income in Argentina was ARS $16'293 per month (~USD $468.-) for the first term 2018 (PN2018_, 2018), what is about 10% of the median income for the United States and 9% for Switzerland (GPD2018_, 2018) at the same time.
-Compared to Switzerland, the fares in Buenos Aires are still more then 50% cheaper, in relation to the salary.
+Compared to Switzerland, the fares in Buenos Aires are still more then 50% cheaper, in relation to the median  salary.